Analyzing Two-Mode Networks

 As we can see in the distance matrix, distances between nodes in the same set are even \(g_{ii'|jj'} = \{2, 4, \ldots\}\) but distances in nodes in different sets are odd \(g_{ij|ji} = \{1, 3, \ldots\}\).
 Beyond this hiccup, distances can be interpreted in the same way as one-mode networks.

-Closeness Centrality in Two Mode Networks
+Closeness Centrality in two-mode Networks

 This means that (unnormalized) closeness centrality works the same way as it does in regular networks: